Campus Scholars Program

 FIRE is excited to offer a semester-long, paid, remote program as part of our efforts to educate and empower students on American college and university campuses.
 This opportunity gives current undergraduates the opportunity to collaborate with FIRE in defending civil liberties on campuses across the country, while also working with our staff to create and build a personal project to promote FIRE’s mission on their own campuses.

 This experience is remote.
-The 2023 spring semester program will begin with an in-person training weekend from January 27-28 and then run remotely until May 5, 2023.
-Campus Scholars will receive a stipend of $1,500 upon completion of the program and their project in May.
+The 2024 fall semester program will begin on September 16 and run remotely until December 16, 2024.
+Campus Scholars will receive a stipend of $1,500 upon completion of the program and their project in December.
+Campus Scholars will be required to attend the FIRE Student Development Summit October 17-19, 2024.

 Qualifications and Responsibilities